WRITTEN BY KATE FINAN, CO-OWNER OF BOOM BOX POST

 Overall, it’s very intuitive and pretty simple to use.
 So, let’s dig in!

 First, I used one of my blood-curdling screams to trigger Reformer’s black leopard library.
-To do this, I muted all quadrants other than the black leopard library one and played back my scream file from my ProTools timeline.
+To do this, I muted all quadrants other than the black leopard library and played back my scream file from my ProTools timeline.
 Here’s what I got:

-Moderately cool, right?
-I mean, it does the trick and triggers a roar.
 Then, I used totally silly old alien conversation vocal I recorded to trigger Reformer’s black leopard library.
 (Please forgive how ridiculous this particular file is.
 We recorded it keeping in mind that it would be pitched way down and processed.
 But, I have entered into the realm of having no shame as a blogger, so I'm letting you hear the original file.
-Also, this is Jessey's favorite thing I've ever recorded, so this one's for you, Jessey!)

 Next, I loaded up both the leather and fruit libraries by Reformer and used one of my underwater recordings to trigger them together.